 Emergency procurement for COVID-19: Buying fast, smart, and open

 Rapid and efficient procurement of life-saving goods and services is essential in the fight against the Coronavirus.
 Government will likely need to resort to emergency procedures and negotiated arrangements.
 How they manage that emergency procurement will play a major role in how they contain COVID-19 and how many lives can be saved.

 - Policy: Make emergency procedures public and open.
-This includes coordinating and centralizing procurement, setting a clear test and a written justification for emergency procedures, publishing open data, targeting price gouging, and requiring timely reporting.
+This includes coordinating and centralizing procurement, setting a clear test and a written justification for emergency procedures, publishing open data, targeting price gouging, creating standard tender documents, and requiring timely reporting.

 - Coordination: Set clear goals & priorities and consolidating emergency committees for quick decision-making.
 Create strategies for capacity building and increasing participation.